-The corridor would be visible from the BRP Three Ridges overlook (KOP 39) approximately 0.75 to 1.0 mile from the viewer, in the middleground, as defined by the USFS.
+The corridor would be visible from the BRP Three Ridges overlook (KOP 39) approximately 0.75 to 1.0 mile from the viewer, in the middleground, as defined by the USFS (although the corridor in this location is not within the GWNF).
 With no additional vegetative plantings, the ACP corridor would be clearly visible from this location, to a greater degree than from the Ravens Roost overlook (KOP 38) or other KOPs.
-The corridor here would be a prominent landscape feature, but would not dominate the viewshed, due to its distance from the viewer.
+The corridor here would be a prominent landscape feature.
 With no mitigation, the ACP corridor at KOP 39 would likely be inconsistent with NPS management objectives for visual resources.
 Atlantic would plant additional shrubs along the right-of-way, as shown in Figure 3-14.
 These plantings would help to reduce the contrast between the right-of-way and surrounding areas, and would reduce the inconsistency with NPS management objectives.

 Hikers along the southern end of the Shenandoah Mountain Trail would see the ACP corridor crossing in the immediate foreground and foreground, where the ACP crosses the trail.
 In this location, alteration of the landscape would include permanent replacement of existing forest with open land (typically grasses and low shrubs).
 This change in vegetation type would dominate the view, and would thus be inconsistent with SMS objectives in this location.
-The viewing area for these changes would be relatively small-limited to the area immediately near each intersection of the corridor with an existing road or trail.
+As a result of ongoing consultations (see Section 2.1), GWNF concurred with Atlantic's conclusion (based on field surveys and review of aerial photography) that the viewing area for these changes would be relatively small-limited to the area immediately near each intersection of the corridor with an existing road or trail.
 Outside of this immediate viewing location, trees and terrain (as visible on publicly available aerial photography and topographic maps) would likely minimize or eliminate the ability to see the remainder of the ACP corridor, particularly during leaf-on conditions.